Abigail Williams: Salem Trials

-In early 1692, Abigail Williams was living with her relative, Betty Parris' father, the village pastor Samuel Parris, along with his two slaves Tituba and John Indian.
+In early 1692, Abigail Williams was living with her relative, Betty Parris's father, the village pastor Samuel Parris, along with his two slaves Tituba and John Indian.

-Tituba was part of a group of three women—with Sarah Good and Sarah Osborne—who were the first to be arrested, on February 29, 1692, under the accusation that their spectres (ghosts) were afflicting the young girls in Parris' household.
+Tituba was part of a group of three women — with Sarah Good and Sarah Osborne — who were the first to be arrested, on February 29, 1692, under the accusation that their specters (ghosts) were afflicting the young girls in Parris' household.
 The three women were questioned separately but were aware of each other and, in a classic prisoner's dilemma, they were turned against each other.
 Sarah Good was the first interrogated and held to her innocence.
 Judge John Hathorne directed all "the children ... to look upon her and see if this were the person that hurt them ... and they all did look upon her" and claimed her specter tormented them.
 "Sarah Good ... why do you thus torment these poor children?"
 Hathorne asked.
 "What do I know, you bring others here and now you charge me with it," Sarah Good responded.
-Next Hathorne interrogated Sarah Osbourne, who claimed not to know Sarah Good or even her full name.
-But Hathorne said to her, "Sarah Good said that it was you that hurt the children."
-According to the transcript, this is a distortion of what Sarah Good had said, as she had only vaguely referred to the others without naming them, in a way that was only intended to deflect blame from herself.
+Next Hathorne interrogated Sarah Osbourne, who claimed not to know Sarah Good or her full name.
+But Hathorne told her, "Sarah Good said that it was you that hurt the children."
+According to the transcript, this distorts what Sarah Good had said, as she had only vaguely referred to the others without naming them, in a way that was only intended to deflect blame from herself.
 Tituba was interrogated last and was the only of the three women to offer a full and elaborate confession against herself and pointing the finger of blame at the other two women: "Sarah Good and Osbourne would have me hurt the children."
-According to an investigation by Robert Calef that began soon after the trials, Tituba later recanted her confession as forced and claimed abuse from the slaveowner Parris:

-"The account she [Tituba] since gives of it is that her master [Parris] did beat her and otherwise abuse her, to make her confess and accuse, such as he [Parris] called her 'sister-witches' and that whatever she said by way of confessing or accusing others, was the effect of such usage."
+According to an investigation by Robert Calef that began soon after the trials, Tituba later recanted her confession as forced and claimed abuse from the slaveowner Parris:"The account she [Tituba] since gives of it is that her master [Parris] did beat her and otherwise abuse her, to make her confess and accuse, such as he [Parris] called her 'sister-witches' and that whatever she said by way of confessing or accusing others, was the effect of such usage."

 Further accusations against many others emerged from the Parris household (and others) and eventually led to the imprisonment of hundreds and the deaths of more than 20 in 1692.
 Sarah Osborne died in prison in May and Sarah Good was executed on July 19 along with four other women.
 Members of Parris household all managed to survive the entire episode including Tituba, who was released from jail a year later, when the slaveowner Parris paid her prison fees and sold her.

-Later Life
+Later life

-Nothing is known about Abigail Williams's parentage and origins, and after 1692 Abigail Williams seems to again disappear from the record.
+After the Salem witch trials, Williams disappeared from records circa 1696.
+Her fate is unknown.